zahracarthage/PI-dev-INNOVAH-web/README.md

 # PI-dev symfony
 The vendor folder is in the .gitignore therefore, you won't find it.

-Run the command : composer instlal within your project to install all bundles that came in.
+Run the command : composer install within your project to install all bundles that came in.

 Mailer :